- Ginger is packed with vitamins and minerals and has been used for centuries to support healthy immunity, digestion, and more!

 - Support digestion

-Ginger is often included in lists of the top anti-inflammatory foods, and for good reason.
-It contains the compound “gingerol” which is very effective at blocking inflammation in your body.
+Ginger is well-loved by dietitians and often included in their lists of “anti-inflammatory foods,” and for good reason.
+It contains the compound “gingerol” which is very effective at supporting your body’s natural anti-inflammation response.
 (4)

-Even if you’re healthy, do you experience muscle soreness or cramps after exercising?
+Do you ever experience muscle soreness or cramps after exercising?
 Ginger tea can help with that too, according to one study.
-(7) And another study showed that ginger root extract can alleviate the pain of menstrual cramps.
+(7) What about menstrual discomfort?
+Another study showed that ginger root extract may support the management of menstrual discomfort.
 (8)

-If you ever suffer from any digestive distress, such as indigestion, heartburn or bloating, ginger tea can help.
+If you ever suffer from any digestive distress, such as upset stomach, indigestion, heartburn or bloating, you may want to try ginger tea.